 - The Government of Nepal does not provide work permits to refugees.
-UNHCR funded vocational and entrepreneurial skills-training and small-scale businesses (for example pickle making, bee keeping, mushroom farming) and handicraft (for example tailoring, masks and bamboo stool making) and a farming project in Morang and Jhapa district, Province 1 for refugee and host communities to support self-reliance through livelihoods. - Additionally, UNHCR provides CBI to refugees with specific needs and socio-economic vulnerabilities and facilitated the opening of bank accounts for adult women and male refugees. - Refugees and those without citizenship certificates have been included in the UN COVID-19 Nepal Preparedness and Response Plan (CPRP) and the UN Socio-Economic Response Framework (SERF), which focuses on health, social protection, livelihoods and social cohesion and community resilience for vulnerable groups.
+UNHCR funded vocational and entrepreneurial skills-training and small-scale businesses (i.e. pickle making, bee keeping, mushroom farming) and handicraft (i.e. tailoring, masks and bamboo stool making) and vegetable and life stock farming projects in Morang and Jhapa district, Province 1 for refugee and host communities to support self-reliance through livelihoods. - Additionally, UNHCR provides CBI to refugees with specific needs and socio-economic vulnerabilities and facilitated the opening of bank accounts for adult women and men refugees. - Refugees and persons without citizenship certificates have been included in 2020 in the UN COVID-19 Nepal Preparedness and Response Plan (CPRP) and the UN Socio-Economic Response Framework (SERF), which focuses on health, social protection, livelihoods and social cohesion and community resilience for vulnerable groups.